Recommended

 Membrane proteins play a vital role in reproduction, making them an important target for research aimed at developing new treatments and cures for reproductive disorders such as Fertilization problems, gynecologic cancers, uterine fibroids, and endometriosis.
 There are three main types of membrane proteins: receptors, channels, and pumps.
 By better understanding how these proteins work, scientists can develop more effective treatments for reproductive disorders.

-Schematic of mammalian gametes and the different stages of fertilization.Fig.1 Schematic of mammalian gametes and the different stages of fertilization.
-(Bianchi & Wright, 2020)
+Fig.1 Mammalian gametes and the different stages of fertilization.Fig.1 Schematic of mammalian gametes and the different stages of fertilization.1,2

 • Fertilization